-Health releases vaccination of children aged 3 to 5 years with Coronavac
+Health releases vaccination of children aged 3 to 5 years with CoronaVac

 According to the Rio City Hall calendar, between today (15) and Tuesday (19), four-year-old children will receive their first dose.
 From the 20th, it will be the turn of three-year-olds.

-On July 23, the City Hall of Rio releases the so-called repechage for those who were unable to attend the initial dates.
+On July 23, the Municipality of Rio releases the so-called recap for those who were unable to attend the initial dates.

 After vaccination, children receive a certificate of courage.
-The Rio Health Department stressed that CoronaVac “is proven safe and is extremely important to prevent complications from covid-19”.
+The Rio Health Department stressed that CoronaVac “is proven to be safe and is extremely important to prevent complications from covid-19”.

 Anvisa approval